Subscribe and receive the latest news from the industry Article

 And Richard Barry, executive vice president and chief merchandising officer, is one of the most important executives because he ultimately decides which licensed products get some shelf space and which don't.

 While TRU faces several challenges typical to many traditional retailers, it continues to make improvements to its store operations, design, e-commerce platform and global businesses.
-The specialty retailer, which has 870 TRU and Babies 'R' Us stores in the U. S., 725 international stores and more than 235 licensed stores in 37 countries,
+The specialty retailer, which has 870 TRU and Babies 'R' Us stores in the U. S., 725 international stores and more than 235 licensed stores in 37 countries, moves an incredible amount of merchandise annually, with total revenue hitting $12.4 billion in 2014.
+And a significant portion of that can be attributed to licensed products.

 Certainly, Barry is no novice to the toy industry or the licensing business.
 Barry began his career with TRU in 1985 as a part-time employee in the U.K. Through the years, he moved up the ranks and in 2004, he was promoted to merchandising director for TRU International, where he managed several categories including video games, electronics, learning and sports.
 Since then, he has held several key positions until his most recent role, which he has held since October 2012.